openhab/openhabian/docs/openhabian.md

 Its intended use case is to sit in a corner and provide a service reliably 24 hours a day, 7 days a week.
 You already own a powerful PC or Mac to work on.

-What we actually want openHABian to be is a **dedicated, headless system** to **reliably run openHAB** and to **expose all interfaces** needed to interact and configure it (MainUI, HABPanel, openHAB LogViewer, Samba Network Shares, openHABian Configuration Tool, SSH, you-name-it).
+What we actually want openHABian to be is a **dedicated, headless system** to **reliably operate your home automation** on and to expose all interfaces needed to interact and configure it (MainUI, openHAB LogViewer, Samba Network Shares, openHABian maintenance tool, SSH, you-name-it).
 If you know how to work with these interfaces, you are set for a way better experience than the alternatives.
 The main challenge is to **get used to the Linux command line**, not even a GUI will relieve you from that in the long run.
 If you are not willing to teach yourself a few fundamental Linux skills you will not become happy with any Linux system and should resort to a e.g. Windows machine.
 However as you are willing to tinker with smart home technology, I'm sure you are ready to **teach yourself new stuff** and expand your experience.